 He qualified for Scotland through a grandfather born in East Ayrshire and gained eight caps for Scotland U20.
 A product of the Castleford Tiger’s academy, he represented England Rugby League at U16 and U18 levels before switching codes in 2017.
 McLelland played rugby union up to the age of 13 before focusing on league, representing the Lock Lane ARLFC club and attending Castleford Academy School.

-He captained England U16s last year, helping them to two-match series win against France in October, scoring a match winning drop-goal in a 19-18 victory in the opening game.
-He will be part of the Rhinos first team squad for 2019 but is also still eligible for the Under 19s squad in 2019.
+He captained England U16s in 2017, helping them to two-match series win against France in October, scoring a match winning drop-goal in a 19-18 victory in the opening game.